 At eastkap.de/check a seven-question form determines which constellation your contract falls into.
 You see at the end whether a refund is likely, whether the format puts you in the 137/25 line, or whether an individual assessment is needed.
 Two minutes, anonymous, no email required.

-If the self-assessment shows refund indicators, we take over the legal work — contract analysis, format evidence, payment history, statute of limitations, ZFU status of the provider.
-In the success case, paid amounts are recovered; outstanding instalments and the provider's collection demands are contested.
+If the self-assessment shows indicators, we take over the legal work: contract analysis, format evidence (synchronous/asynchronous), payment history, limitation, ZFU status of the provider.
+Where the indicators hold, we demand repayment by a formal letter with a deadline; outstanding instalments and collection demands are contested at the same time.
+A share of cases is resolved at this stage.

 If the contract is void, further instalments are not owed.
 The provider's collection demands can be contested.
 For active SEPA debits we assist with withdrawal and reclaim.